-On September 22, 2020, the Company exercised its option to purchase Nexton Square for \$17.9 million cash and the assumption of a note payable of \$22.9 million.
-The Company also incurred capitalized acquisition costs of \$0.2 million.
-The developer of this property repaid the Company's mezzanine note receivable of \$16.4 million at the time of the acquisition.
+On February 26, 2021, the Company acquired Delray Beach Plaza, a Whole Foods-anchored retail property located in Delray Beach, Florida for a contract price of \$27.6 million plus capitalized transaction costs of \$0.2 million.
+The developer of this property repaid the Company's mezzanine note receivable of \$14.3 million at the time of the acquisition, which consisted of \$12.3 million of principal and \$2.0 million of accrued interest.